 We believe building real regional and national power will require sustained, concrete dialogue between Chapters, while still allowing for adaptability to on-the-ground conditions and a diversity of approaches.
-CPN’s Regional Representation Program calls for an annual meeting for every Regional Organization, during which a Regional Council will be elected, which will meet (at a minimum) quarterly.
+CPN’s Regional Representation Program calls for a biannual conference for every Regional Organization, during which a Regional Council will be elected, which will meet (at a minimum) twice yearly.
 No chapter may hold an outright majority in any Regional Organization.

 A Clear Plan to Get There

 If we want a durable, representative national organization capable of wielding power, we have to put National resources and time into building it.
 CPN’s Regional Representation Program instructs the NPC to immediately form a Regional Coordinating Committee to propose boundaries of the new Regional Organizations, develop Regional Constitution templates, and assist in the chartering of the new Organizations.
 This Committee’s membership will be drawn from as many regions nationwide as possible (with an emphasis on rural and small-chapter representation), and will be dissolved once at least half the membership is represented in Regional Organizations.

 Doesn’t the DSA Constitution already have provisions for Regional and State Organizations?
 What about chapters that are already in a State or Regional body?

 DSA’s current Constitution has provisions for Chapters to start State or Regional Organizations, but to our knowledge, none have been successfully chartered- which points to how difficult it is for disparate Chapters to connect without active support from National.
 But maybe even more importantly, without a concerted DSA-wide push for Regional Representation, we’re concerned only large and well-established Chapters will have the time and resources to pursue creating Regional Organizations- and we view a democratic regional voice in DSA as a right for every chapter, not an option or a privilege.